hindman/optopus/README.md

 text (minus any special syntax) is used as the literal usage and help text presented to end users.
 Examples include [docopt][docopt_url] in Python or [Getopt::Long::Descriptive][getopt_long_desc], [Getopt::Euclid][getopt_euclid], and [Getopt::Declare][getopt_declare] in Perl.

-I believe my first exposure to the idea came in the early 2000s from Damian Conway, a great programming educator and the initial author of Getopt::Euclid.
+I believe my first exposure to such ideas came in the early 2000s from Damian Conway, a great programming educator and the initial author of Getopt::Euclid.
 He is arguably the inspiration for this library: I have been thinking, on and off, about how to make a better argument parser since then.
 A second debt is owed to Vladimir Keleshev, the primary author of Python's docopt.
-That library, in my view, has some unfortunate limitations, but it is based on compelling ideas -- about argument parsing and, more broadly, about the kinds of tools developers need and do not need.
+That library, in my view, has unfortunate and signficant limitations, but it is based on some compelling ideas.
 The 2012 PyCon [video][docopt_vid] promoting the library is entertaining and wonderfully polemical in the best sense of the word -- well worth the time of anyone interested in the subject.
 Watching the video in the early 2010s rekindled my interest in the Optopus project and helped me refine ideas I had been mulling over for a long time.

-In spite of those intellectual debts, my experiments with argument parsing libraries convinced me that both approaches -- API-driven configuration and usage-syntax-driven configuration -- have their strengths and weaknesses.
+In spite of those intellectual debts to this alternative tradition in argument parsers, my experiments with many libraries convinced me that both approaches -- API-driven configuration and usage-syntax-driven configuration -- have their strengths and weaknesses.
 Optopus aims to build on the strengths of each:

 **Usage-syntax to define the core**.
 Optopus encourages the use of text as the primary mechanism to configure the command-line grammar and the logical